-Recovery – A shot to get a golfer into a better spot after being in a rough spot on the course.
+Recovery – A shot to help a golfer recover faster after being in a rough spot on the course.
 This shot is ultimately meant to help you take fewer swings, even if it sometimes goes against logic.

-Release – When your wrists unlock as you make impact this is known as release.
-Too early or too late will generally result in an ineffective shot.
+Release – When your wrists unlock as you make impact, this is known as release.
+Releasing too early or too late will usually result in a bad shot.

 Re-Load – Term for putting a second ball into play after hitting the first ball out of bounds.